 For a stationary environment, the correlation functions $\langle\hat B_\mu^a(t_1)\hat B_\nu^b(t_2)\rangle_{\rm env}^0$ depend on the time difference $t_1-t_2$ only.
 Here we assume that they decay on a characteristic time scale $\tau_{\rm env}$ and may feature oscillations with typical frequency scales $\omega_{\rm env}$.
-It is advantageous to distinguish between positive and negative environment frequencies.
-The former $\omega_{\rm env}>0$ mediate excitations of the system while the latter $\omega_{\rm env}<0$ correspond to de-excitations.
+It is advantageous to distinguish between positive and negative environment frequencies $\omega_{\rm env}$ as arguments of the Fourier transform of $\langle\hat B_\mu^a(t)\hat B_\nu^b(0)\rangle_{\rm env}^0$ which is proportional to the reservoirs spectral coupling density.
+One can take the convention that the former $\omega_{\rm env}>0$ mediate excitations of the system while the latter $\omega_{\rm env}<0$ correspond to de-excitations.
 In order to avoid unwanted excitations from the initial and final ground states (as motivated in the Introduction), the positive environment frequencies $\omega_{\rm env}>0$ should be much smaller than the initial and final gap $\omega_{\rm env}\ll\Omega$.
 For a thermal environment, this means that the environment temperature should also be far below $\Omega$ (unless the environment features a large gap in its density of states or spectral coupling density).

 Transforming the double time integration in Eq.~\eqref{second-order} into the relative $t_-=t_1-t_2$ and the ``centre-of-mass'' coordinate $t_+=(t_1+t_2)/2$ allows to estimate the scaling: As the interaction picture operators $\hat \sigma^a_\mu(t)$ remain normalized, the $t_-$ integration scales with $\tau_{\rm env}$.
 Additional problems could arise for a highly non-Markovian environment where the spectral function is not well behaved in the infra-red~\cite{haenggi1978a,tiersch2007a,jin2016a} such that $\langle\hat B_\mu^a(t_1)\hat B_\nu^b(t_2)\rangle_{\rm env}^0$ decays very slowly as a function of $t_1-t_2$, but we do not consider this case here.
 Assuming that the total integration time $\Delta t=t_{\rm out}-t_{\rm in}$ is much larger than $\tau_{\rm env}$, the remaining time integral over $t_+$ scales with $\Delta t$.